Application Configuration

 async def query_param(request: Request):

-from core.responses import JSONResponse # Simplifies sending JSON responses.
+from lila.core.responses import JSONResponse # Simplifies sending JSON responses.

-from core.routing import Router # Manages API routes.
+from lila.core.routing import Router # Manages API app.routes.

-from core.request import Request # Handles HTTP requests in the application.
+from lila.core.request import Request # Handles HTTP requests in the application.

 from pydantic import EmailStr, BaseModel # Validates and parses data models for input validation.